ncatlab/nlab-content/pages/8172.md

 ##### $E$-Adams resolutions

-We discuss that the first page of the $E$-Adams spectral sequence indeed exhibits a resolutions as required by the proof of theorem \ref{SecondPageOfEAdamsSpectralSequence}.
+We discuss that the first page of the $E$-Adams spectral sequence indeed exhibits a [[resolution]] as required by the proof of theorem \ref{SecondPageOfEAdamsSpectralSequence}.

 +-- {: .num_lemma #ResolutionEWp}